07UPENDRA/Rider-driven-cancellation-Prediction/readme.md

 # Description:
 ## Background
-At Shadowfax, part of our business includes delivering food orders from clients such as Swiggy and Zomato to customers.
+At Shadowfax, part of its business includes delivering food orders from clients such as Swiggy and Zomato to customers.
 The typical order flow goes something like this: </br>
-  A client creates the order in our system </br>
+  A client creates the order in the system of Shadowfax</br>
   The order gets allocated to a rider</br>
   The rider accepts the order</br>
   The rider goes to the pickup location</br>
   The rider picks up the order</br>
   The rider goes to the delivery location and delivers the order</br>
   The rider also has the option to get the order cancelled before delivery by calling the client’s call centre. </br>
-      We would like to predict this kind of cancellation before it happens so that we can try and reassign the order to another rider before it gets cancelled.</br>
+      I need to predict this kind of cancellation before it happens so that company can reassign the order to another rider before it gets cancelled.</br>

 ## Problem Statement: